Accredited courses from leading Australian universities, TAFEs and colleges

 Career Snapshot for a Communications Manager

-The role of an Advertising, Public Relations and Sales Manager is pivotal in shaping the marketing strategies of organisations.
-These professionals are responsible for planning, directing, and coordinating advertising and public relations activities, ensuring that marketing efforts align with business objectives.
+Advertising, Public Relations and Sales Managers play pivotal roles in shaping organisational marketing strategies.
+These professionals plan, direct, and coordinate advertising and public relations activities, ensuring marketing efforts align with business objectives.
+Communications Managers fall within this occupational category, focusing specifically on strategic communication planning and implementation.

 Source: Australian Bureau of Statistics (ABS), Labour Force Survey, 2023.